chef-boneyard/chef-grafana/README.md

 * grafana::install - this installs grafana and starts the service, but doesn't perform any configuration of grafana.ini.
 * grafana::configure - this configures grafana.ini.
-* grafana::default_dashboards - this replaces the home dashboard with a different file.

 ## Configuration